stonkyoloer/News_Spread_Engine/README.md

 ---

-# 🛠 Set Tastytrade Credentials
+# 🛠 Setup Tastytrade Credentials

 **`config.py`** Stores API URL and login credentials, imported and used by other scripts.